ninjudd/cake/README.md

-    cake uberjar  ;; Create a standalone jar containing all project dependencies. cake uberwar  ;; Create a web archive containing all project dependencies. cake repl     ;; Start an interactive shell with history and tab completion. cake swank    ;; Report status of swank server and start it if not running.
+    cake uberjar  ;; Create a standalone jar containing all project dependencies. cake uberwar  ;; Create a web archive containing all project dependencies. cake repl     ;; Start an interactive shell with history and tab completion. cake eval     ;; Eval the given forms in the project JVM. cake swank    ;; Report status of swank server and start it if not running.

 [Default Task Documentation](http://wiki.github.com/ninjudd/cake/default-tasks)